 - Lori tells us M. has had a lot of success this week, she has the following interviews scheduled:

-- At a synthetic biology company for Director of HR
+- First at a synthetic biology company for Director of HR

-- At a public research university for VP HR – M. applied for the position, and after applying, reached out to the internal recruiter using her Recruiter Intro Lori provided.
+- Second at a public research university for VP HR – M. applied for the position, and after applying, reached out to the internal recruiter using her Recruiter Intro Lori provided.
 The recruiter stated she was “glad M. reached out” and then scheduled an interview!
 Yay! 🙂

-- At a private Catholic university (2nd interview) VP HR
+- Third a private Catholic university (2nd interview) VP HR

 Go M.! 🙂